 Cheshire Datasystems Ltd

-1. Who are we?For the purposes of the UK Data Protection Act 1998, the Data Controller is Cheshire Datasystems Ltd of Kings Reach Road, Stockport, SK4 2HD.
+1. Who are we?For the purposes of current UK data protection legislation, the Data Controller is Cheshire Datasystems Ltd of Kings Reach Road, Stockport, SK4 2HD, referred to throughout this document as CDL.

 Job applicants and our current and former employees.